Introduction

 Key Players

-For his lead actor, Lean tapped a young and relatively unknown actor named Peter O’Toole.
+Lean tapped a young and relatively unknown actor named Peter O’Toole as his lead actor.
 Another key part went to Omar Sharif, who was a rising star in his home country of Egypt but was relatively unknown in other parts of the world.
-Interestingly, for a film of that time period, there were no major female parts whatsoever.
+Interestingly, for a film of that period, there were no major female parts whatsoever.

 Lean had also hired cinematographer Freddie Young.
 He knew the shoot was going to be exceptionally difficult, so it was important for Lean to work with someone who was a proven self-starter.
 This was the beginning of a long and successful collaboration between Lean and Young, resulting in Oscar wins for both.